Project Management

 Image source: asana.com

-Asana is a big player in project management.
-Beautifully designed, Asana is fast and (usually) simple to use.
+Beautifully designed, Asana is fast and overall very simple to use.
 Asana gives managers and team members visibility on tasks, with project timelines and boards to check the progression of the projects.
 Tasks can be assigned to each individual, who can comment on the task to share notes and updates.
 The “Mentions” feature also makes it easy to notify team members of when a task has been assigned or updated.
-Asana has also added reporting tools, and automation features to simplify routine and repetitive tasks.
+Asana also offers reporting tools, and automation features to simplify routine and repetitive tasks.

 Pros: Clear task assignment and management (who does what), beautiful easy interface